Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint B/us_g007/readme.md

 ### 4.1.
 Realization

-Authentication made on all apps main entries, by using method *doLogin()*.
+Authentication made on all apps main entries, by using method *doLogin()*. <br>
-During authentication e-mail and password structure are verified, by using methods *isValidEmail()* and *isValidPassword()*.
+During authentication e-mail and password structure are verified, by using methods *isValidEmail()* and *isValidPassword()*. <br>
-After that, user permission to login is validated, by using the method *startSession()*.
+After that, user permission to login is validated, by using the method *startSession()*. <br>
-This method finds a user with the same e-mail and password.
+This method finds a user with the same e-mail and password. <br>
-If is found, then a token is created and assigned, so it can be used during the session, by using method *createSessionToken()*.
+If is found, then a token is created and assigned, so it can be used during the session, by using method *createSessionToken()*. <br>
-The token will be placed only in a vacant space, and fail if there is a token assigned.
+The token will be placed only in a vacant space, and fail if there is a token assigned. <br>
-The token will be used, along with the role required information to authorize user access.
+The token will be used, along with the role required information to authorize user access. <br>
-Authorization must be used, everytime a role boundary area needs to be accessed.
+Authorization must be used, everytime a role boundary area needs to be accessed. <br>
 If the session is not valid, then an error token is returned, and the authentication UI presents a login error based on one of the scenarios:
 - error01 : invalid e-mail;
 - error02 : invalid password;
 - error03 : invalid session;
 - error04 : invalid permissions;

-On session end, the token will be removed from the persistence.
+On session end, the token will be removed from the persistence. <br>
 During app usage, authorizations may be requested.
-From that point on, the token will be the validation item to be checked.
+From that point on, the token will be the validation item to be checked. <br>
-If the token doesn't correspond, then the app must return to the main app page.
+If the token doesn't correspond, then the app must return to the main app page. <br>

 | Interaction ID                                                                     | Question: Which class is responsible for...                        | Answer                  | Justification (with patterns)       |
 |:-----------------------------------------------------------------------------------|:-------------------------------------------------------------------|:------------------------|:------------------------------------|